sgherbst/msdsl/README.md

 # Introduction

-**msdsl** is a Python3 package for generating real number models (RNMs) from analog circuits.
+**msdsl** is a Python3 package for generating synthesizable real number models (RNMs) from analog circuits.

+# Prerequisites

+1. Python 3 must be installed.
+(These instructions were tested with Python 3.6.5)
+2. Xilinx Vivado must be installed.
+(These instructions were tested with Xilinx Vivado 2018.2)
+3. **svreal** must be installed (Clone from [https://github.com/sgherbst/svreal.git])

+# Path Setup

+Two environment variables must be defined: SVREAL_INSTALL_PATH and VIVADO_INSTALL_PATH.
+For instructions on defining VIVADO_INSTALL_PATH, see the readme for **svreal**.

+To add the SVREAL_INSTALL_PATH environment variable in Windows:

+1. Click on the lower-left search bar ("Type here to search"), then type "environment".
+2. Click on the option "Edit the system environment variables" that appears.
+3. Click "Environment Variables".
+4. In the window that appears, click "New..." under "User variables".
+5. In the window that appears, enter "SVREAL_INSTALL_PATH" as the variable name.
+For the variable value, enter the path to the top level directory of the cloned **svreal** repository.
+6. Click "OK" to close all three of the open windows.

 # Installation

-Cloning the repository, navigate to the top-level directory, and **pip** install the package.
+Clone the **mdsl** repository, navigate to the top-level directory, and use **pip** to install the package.

 ```shell
 > git clone https://github.com/sgherbst/msdsl/